Chart Color Schemes

 Residential development activity is lower than average in Leanyer according to AreaSearch's national comparison of local real estate markets

-Leanyer has seen minimal dwelling approvals in recent years, with a total of 4 homes approved over the past five financial years, FY21 to FY25.
-In the current financial year, FY26, no dwelling approvals have been recorded as of yet.
-This low supply contrasts with demand, which averages 35 people per year moving to the area for each dwelling built over the past five financial years.
-Consequently, new dwellings are developed at an average expected construction cost value of $452,000, indicating a focus on the premium segment with upmarket properties.
+Leanyer has seen minimal dwelling approvals in recent years, with a total of 4 homes approved over the past five financial years.
+As of FY-26 so far, there have been 0 approvals recorded.
+On average, 35 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
+New dwellings are developed at an average cost of $452,000, reflecting a focus on the premium segment with upmarket properties.

-Commercial approvals this financial year total $4.0 million, reflecting Leanyer's primarily residential nature.
-Compared to Greater Darwin, Leanyer records significantly lower building activity, 91.0% below the regional average per person, which typically reinforces demand and pricing for existing properties.
-This is also under the national average, suggesting the area's established nature and potential planning limitations.
-Recent development has been entirely comprised of detached houses, maintaining Leanyer's traditional suburban character with a focus on family homes appealing to those seeking space.
-Notably, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes despite density pressures.
+This financial year has seen $4.0 million in commercial approvals, demonstrating Leanyer's primarily residential nature.
+Compared to Greater Darwin, Leanyer records substantially lower building activity, 91.0% below the regional average per person.
+Recent development has been entirely comprised of detached houses, maintaining the area's traditional suburban character with a focus on family homes.
+Developers are building more traditional houses than the current mix suggests at Census (71.0%), indicating continued strong demand for family homes despite density pressures.

 Frequently Asked Questions - Development